 If you would like to camp in the nearby Gunnison National Forest, check out the Gothic Campground located 9 miles up the Gothic Road (6th Street).
 There is a main campground and then a number of individual sites to the north off the Gothic Road.
 Sites are first come-first serve.
 Another nice option is the Lake Irwin Campground, reservable on recreation.gov.
 Drive west on the Kebler Pass Road for 5 miles and then turn right (north) on Forest Road 826.
 The campground is 2 miles up the road.
 Further afield are the National Forest campgrounds along the Taylor Canyon road.

 At large camping is allowed along the Slate River Road, two to three miles up the road.
 Avoid areas marked as private property along the road.
 Car camping sites are also located along the Brush Creek Road.
 Check at the visitor center for more options.
 If you have an RV, the Crested Butte RV Resort is the only game in town if you want hook-ups.

-The town of Crested Butte offers the best selection of restaurants.
+Crested Butte offers a good selection of restaurants.
 Most are located along Elk Avenue and the adjacent side streets.
-There are some restaurants around the ski resort, not all are open during the summer.
+There are also some restaurants around the ski resort, not all are open during the summer.
 Be sure to check.
-For a coffee fix I recommend Camp 4 Coffee, on 4th Street to the south of Elk Ave, and First Ascent Coffee Roaster, at 21 Elk Ave (west end of the town).
+For a coffee fix I recommend Camp 4 Coffee, on 4th Street to the south of Elk Ave.
 For groceries visit Clark’s Market on 5th Street at Bellview Ave.

 Best Crested Butte Hikes